Domestic Violence in Snohomish County, Washington

 If you know or think that there is domestic violence or stalking in your relationship and you need help obtaining a protective order, contact the Law Offices of Alesha Struthers to schedule your free consultation to learn more about which protective order could help you.
 As a Washington domestic violence lawyer, Alesha Struthers understands domestic violence laws, how they impact your life, and wants to help you understand what you can do to better protect yourself and your family.

-Domestic Violence Protection Orders in Washington State
+Protection Orders in Washington State

-Domestic violence protection orders in Washington state may be civil or criminal in nature, depending on the circumstances.
+Protection orders in Washington state may be civil or criminal in nature, depending on the circumstances.
 Civil protection orders include:

 - Anti-harassment order: An order intended to protect individuals who have been harassed.